Clicky

 Filtered Coffee: Over 100 Years of Tradition

-Filtered coffee isn’t a modern fad—it’s a ritual that has stood the test of time.
-In 1908, German inventor Melitta Bentz created the first paper coffee filter to avoid grounds in her cup.
-Today, the Melitta brand focuses on coffee machines, but its legacy lives on in paper filters and the filtered coffee tradition.
-It’s a gentle reminder that even simple methods can yield extraordinary flavours.
+Filtered coffee isn’t a fleeting trend—it’s a ritual that has endured for over a century.
+In 1908, German inventor Melitta Bentz devised the first paper coffee filter to keep grounds out of her cup, forever changing how we enjoy coffee.
+Today, the Melitta brand has expanded into coffee machines, but its legacy lives on in the timeless practice of filtered brewing.
+It’s a gentle reminder that even the simplest methods can unlock extraordinary flavours, offering a clean, nuanced cup that lets the beans speak for themselves.

 Filtered coffee machine on desk with pink cup and laptop